Code-E-Magpie/plugin.program.database-toolbox/README.md

 Distribution of this add-on is NOT permitted.
 This add-on is exclusively distributed via the Magpie Repository and / or Code-E-Magpie on GitHub.

-The code and files of this add-on are free for use, subject to crediting Code-E-Magpie.
+The code and files of this add-on are free for use, subject to crediting Code-E-Magpie